 Once applied to a tree, the SPLAT VERB formulation naturally breaks down and slowly releases a consistent amount of the verbenone to trick the bark beetles into staying away from treated trees.

 SPLAT VERB also provides a halo effect that protects nearby trees.
 When the repellent formulation is applied to a tree, a protective halo is essentially formed around it, protecting nearby neighboring trees.

 In 2014, extensive trials in California confirmed the product’s effectiveness.
 In collaboration with the U.S. Forest Service, ISCA treated 86 sugar pines in an area near Yosemite National Park prior to the beetles’ annual flight to find new host trees.
 The results showed that SPLAT VERB successfully repelled the beetles and protected the trees from infestation, while untreated trees in the area showed significant levels of infestation where high beetle damage lead to the death of many of the trees.

 SPLAT VERB is a completely safe product produced of food grade and environmentally friendly ingredients that only contact a small portion of the tree.
 The leading alternative treatment is to drench the trunk of a tree with the insecticide carbaryl.
 This chemical, however, is listed by the U.S. Environmental Protection Agency (EPA) as carcinogenic and it is toxic to birds and other wildlife.

 The EPA first approved SPLAT VERB for the commercial marketplace in 2013.
 It is now a safe, organic choice for homeowners, property managers, and foresters to protect pine trees.

-ISCA Technologies is a biotech company based in Riverside, Calif., that develops, tests and commercializes safe, economical and environmentally-friendly integrated management solutions to crop-destroying and disease-spreading pests worldwide by exploiting pheromones and naturally-occurring compounds that influence animal behavior.
+ISCA Technologies is a biotech company based in Riverside, California, that develops, tests, and commercializes safe, economical and environmentally friendly integrated management solutions to crop-destroying and disease-spreading pests worldwide by exploiting pheromones and naturally occurring compounds that influence animal behavior.